 And she was reminded, as she met his searching gaze squarely with her own, of a time when another pair of eyes had looked at her like that, and a similar decision had had to be made.
 Granted, the decision hadn't required jumping off a cliff to certain death, but finally placing her trust in Gajeel had been no less challenging, after all he had done.
 It had not been unlike balancing on a cliff's edge, hovering between the choices laid out before her.
 To forgive and to trust...or to exclude and to fear.
 And when she had finally made her choice, he'd looked at her with the same gaze his father now wore – challenging, to see if she was serious, but also curious, for her choice had been unexpected, the circumstances taken into consideration.

 The old man said you were good with that – trust.

 Tearing her eyes away from the dark gaze holding hers, Levy drew a deep breath, and without another glance at the dragon beside her made three determined steps towards the cliff edge...

-AN: In my mind Metalicana is such a troll, he'd wait until the last possible moment to catch her, fufu.
-And for those interested in Cassie's full theory about the origins of the dragonslayers, it's on her tumblr (she's yaushie, and she also does some very snazzy artwork – go check her out!)
+AN: In my mind Metalicana is such a troll, he'd wait until the last possible moment to catch her.
+And for those interested in Cassie's full theory about the origins of the dragonslayers, you can find it on her tumblr (she's yaushie, and she also does some very snazzy artwork – go check her out!)